 6. Convulsions or seizures;

 11. Slurred speech;

 12. Irritability; and

 If you or a loved one are suffering from any of the symptoms of a concussion, immediately seek the care of a physician.
-It is extremely important not to ignore the symptoms and assume they will go away.
+It is extremely important not to ignore the symptoms and assume they will disappear.